magma/magma/docs/readmes/orc8r/deploy_using_ansible.md

 sudo su - magma
 ```

-Check if all pods are ready
+Check if all pods are ready:
 ```
 kubectl get pods
 ```